VesnaPop-Dimitrijoska/Maths-And-Stats-Hackathon/README.md

 ---

 # Project Description
-This was First Place Winner project developed as team assignment at Brainster Data Science Academy.
-The task involved utilizing Python's scikit-learn library to conduct a clinical study on a new medicine for high blood pressure.
-This encompassed Statistical Hypothesis Testing alongside the development of Regression and Classification models.
+This was the First Place Winner project developed as a team assignment at Brainster Data Science Academy - Maths and Stats Hackathon.
+The task involved clinical study on a new medicine for high blood pressure.
+This included Statistical Hypothesis Testing alongside the development of Regression and Classification models.

 ---
 # Table of Contents: